MaximKitsenko/MaximKitsenko.github.io/_posts/2015-05-05-Jmeter-quick-start.md

 2. How to check that user's commands will be processed in time?.

 **Solution.**
 There are a lot of tools capable to emulate high user activity and make functional testing.
+I want to consider one og the - Jmeter.

+**What is Jmeter?**
-I want to consider Jmeter In this article.
-Jmeter is server performance testing tool, supports multithreading, it may be used to simulate a heavy load, analyse test results, make a graphical analysis of performance, test your server behavior under heavy concurrent load.
+Jmeter is free and open source server performance testing tool.
+Written on Java (Swing Java API) it supports multithreading, it may be used to simulate a heavy load, analyse test results, make a graphical analysis of performance, test your server behavior under heavy concurrent load.
 Also Jmeter provides very easy and configurable way to do many kinds of testing.
+With help of Jmeter you can make some kinds of testing:

+1. Load tests (system behavior under extreme conditions)
+2. Performance tests (how the system responds and how is its stability for a specific workload)
+3. Stress tests (break or overwhelm the system by loading more resources)
+4. Functional tests (system functional requirements)

+Basically, using JMeter consists of the creation, configuration, execution of test and the analysis of their results.

 **Simple test in Jmeter.**
 For our goals we need some functional test that will work this way:  Send command to update -> Pull updated data -> Check that update was happened.